hackclub/hackclub/workshops/battleship_guessing_game/README.md

   int col = Int32.Parse(rowInput)-1;
 }
 ```

-Get the user input for the column number and parse it into an integer.
-Also, the columns are ordered 1-6 so we subtract 1 from the input so it starts at the first index in the 2D array.
+These lines:

+- Prompt the user for a number
+- Accepts their input
+- Parses the integer (by default, console input is a string, so we want to convert it to an integer type)
+- Subtracts 1 so that its placement on the board can be more accurate.
+(The first index of an array is 0, so if we didn't do this, the user's guess would be 1 off)

-## Letter Input to Number
+### Letter Input to Number

-Letters can't be inputted in a 2D array.
-Let's convert them to numbers.
+At first, we asked the user for a letter.
+But we can't input a letter into our 2D array.
+So, we'll need to convert the letters to row numbers.

+At the bottom of the `try` block, add:

 ```csharp
 try